Thursday, April 24th, 2008

 If a fun playable game at all points through the cycle is important, it may be worth accepting that you will need to frequently retune the same values as the feature set changes.
 To some degree, this is “throwaway” work, but if it gives you a better ability to evaluate your game, it may be worth the effort.

-Reduce Innovation
+Reduce innovation

 Of course, all of the above assumes you’re making a game with actually new mechanics.
 If you’re making chess on the other hand, it doesn’t matter if the game sucks with just kings and pawns.
 You know by the time the rest of the pieces are in it will be cool.
 So the safest option is just to rely on the established formula of your game’s genre, and save your innovation for peripheral features.